Welcome on Sunday 16th September

 Upon infection Staphylococcus aureus is readily phagocytosed by macrophages and neutrophils but is also to invade epithelial and endothelial cells, fibroblast, osteoblasts, and keratinocytes.
 The uptake by latter so-called non-professional phagocytes has been proposed to play a role in evasion of the innate immune system.
 Further survival of phagolysosomal killing by S. aureus may also lead to disseminating infections within migrating phagocytes.
 We and others have shown that S. aureus is capable of escaping from host cell phagosomes.
 One of our methods is microscopy based and relies on the recruitment of a cytoplasmically expressed host cell marker that is recruited to the bacterial cell wall upon phagosomal membrane rupture.

-Participants should bring a USB Thumb drive, if they want to keep their own personalized ImageJ version.
+Participants should bring a USB Thumb drive, if they want to keep their own personalized Fiji/ImageJ version.

 Wednesday September 19th